easafe/easafe.github.io/_posts/2016-08-28-notes-on-haskell.md

 tags: [cs]
 ---

-Haskell is a statically typed language- famous for cussing Ocaml's lack of purity- whose entire presence on Tiobe index consists of people asking "Why should I learn Haskell?" on stackoverflow.
+Haskell is a purely functional language whose entire presence on the Tiobe index consists of people asking "Why should I learn Haskell?" on stackoverflow.
 Haskell defining feature is ~~monads~~ its type system (however, make no mistake: [there](http://wiki.portal.chalmers.se/agda/pmwiki.php) [are](http://www.idris-lang.org/) [more](https://coq.inria.fr/) [advanced](http://clean.cs.ru.nl/Clean) [ones](http://shenlanguage.org/), but Haskell got more web scale frameworks than all of those combined).
 The nice thing about good type systems is that they force you to see _everything_ in term of types.
-This statement might seem tautological, but once you get rid of weak Java-like static typing and can spot even the type of types- ahem, [kinds](https://wiki.haskell.org/Kind)- things start to make sense in a sort of organized, Category Theory way, so that you can ditch superfluous things like documentation, as you have [all types nicely displayed above the definition of stuff](https://www.haskell.org/haddock/).
-But what does such type system have that makes it so good and advanced?, may ask you.
+This statement might seem tautological, but once you get rid of weak Java-like static typing and can spot even the type of types - ahem, [kinds](https://wiki.haskell.org/Kind) - things start to make sense in a sort of organized, high algebra way so that you can ditch superfluous things like documentation, as you will have [all types nicely displayed above the definition of stuff](https://www.haskell.org/haddock/).
+But what does such type system have that makes it so good and advanced?, you may ask.
 As always, let's build leg strength starting up from easy steps:

 * Existentially quantified types